 Soy has an effect on the hormones in your body.
 What is the effect?
 In fact, soy contains phytoestrogens.
 “Phyto” means plant-based.
 Hence, soy contains plant-based estrogens.
 There are basically three types of estrogens in the body.
 These types are estriol, estrone, and estradiol.
 Estriol stimulates the beta receptors by binding to them.
 It blocks the alpha receptor – which represents the negative effects of estrone and estradiol.
 When estriol binds to the beta receptor, it can shrink tumors.

-All patients who visit our healing center asks the question of “Is Soy Good For Your Health?”
+A lot of our patients ask the question of “Is Soy Good For Your Health?”
 These people need to know the truth.
 We use soy products in our center in the form of natto and miso – which are fermented products.
 The problem in the United States is soy is overused by our society.
 In fact, you will find so many forms of soy such as cheese, soy milk, bread, etc.

 Too much of anything is not good for your health in the long run.
 In Japan, everything is in moderation and used appropriately.
-That is why you need to consume soy in moderation in order for it to have the positive effects on your health and well being over time.
+That is why you need to consume soy in moderation in order for it to have positive effects on your health and well-being over time.

 Fermented soy and regular soy like tofu are healthy.
-On the other hand, too much of unfermented soy can result in gastrointestinal problems.
+On the other hand, too much unfermented soy can result in gastrointestinal problems.
 Moderation is important when using soy products.
 Soy is healthy for us, no doubt.
-But you should steer clear from GMO soy.
+But you should steer clear of GMO soy.
 Always buy organic soy products.